 Yes, Position Statement 15.20, Registered Nurses in the Management of an Unwitnessed Arrest in a Resident in a Long-Term Care Facility.
 The purpose of this position statement is to provide recommendations and guidance to clarify issues for compassionate end-of-life care for residents residing in long-term care facilities only.
 This position statement is specific to long-term care facilities and is not to be construed as applicable to other healthcare settings in which nurses are employed.

+In the case of an unwitnessed resident arrest without DNR orders in a long-term care facility, determination of the appropriateness of CPR initiation should be undertaken by the registered nurse through a resident assessment; and, interventions appropriate to the findings should be initiated.
 After assessment of the resident is completed and appropriate interventions are implemented, documentation of the circumstances and the assessment of the resident in the medical record are required.

 Board Rule 217.11(1)(A) requires all nurses to know and conform to the Texas Nursing Practice Act and Board rules and regulations as well as all federal, state, or local laws, rules or regulations affecting the nurses’ current area of nursing practice.
 Additionally, nurses should know and follow their facility, agency or employer’s policies.

-The American Heart Association recommends that all clients receive CPR immediately unless attempts at CPR would be futile; such as when clients exhibit obvious clinical signs of irreversible death.
+The American Heart Association recommends that all clients receive CPR immediately unless attempts at CPR would be futile, such as when clients exhibit obvious clinical signs of irreversible death.
 Obvious clinical signs of irreversible death include decapitation (separation of head from body), decomposition (putrefactive process; decay), dependent lividity (dark blue staining of the dependent surface of a cadaver, resulting from blood pooling and congestion), transection, or rigor mortis (body stiffness that occurs within two to four hours after death and may take 12 hours to fully develop).